open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ## Amazing Community <i class="fa-regular fa-heart"></i> {#amazing-community}

-With [1.3K PRs], the community contributed an equally impressive number of reviews to ensure that content is accurate, valuable, aligned with our documentation goals, and easy to read and understand.
+With [1.3K PRs], we collectively contributed an equally impressive number of reviews to ensure that content is accurate, valuable, aligned with our documentation goals, and easy to read and understand.

 In addition to PRs, contributors created nearly [500 issues] and engaged in many [discussions], reporting bugs, suggesting improvements, and driving collaboration.
-Each of these efforts reflects the thoughtfulness and dedication of our community to maintaining the quality of OpenTelemetry’s documentation and website.
+Each of these efforts reflects our community's dedication to maintaining the quality of OpenTelemetry docs.

-We are fortunate to have many contributors who take on these responsibilities,
+We are fortunate to have many contributors who take on responsibilities,
 including:

 - **Approvers and maintainers** from other SIGs who co-own parts of the docs